 For Bilott, a feature film meant yet another way to communicate the import of the threat to health and safety.
 “It’s a tremendous opportunity to be able to make people understand the nature and extent of this public health threat,” he says.
 “But not only that—how does something like this happen in the United States?
 In what we should be thinking of as the most sophisticated country on earth, how could a massive worldwide contamination problem like this not only occur, but originate here in the United States?
 This film can convey to people in an understandable way that not only is this happening, but how it happens.”

-Soon afterward, Jeff Skoll’s Participant came onboard
+Soon afterwards, Jeff Skoll’s Participant came onboard

 Known for socially conscious films such as the Academy Award-winning drama Spotlight—which chronicled the Boston Globe’s Pulitzer Prize-winning investigation into systemic child sex abuse in the Catholic Church and which featured Ruffalo in an Academy Award-nominated supporting role as journalist Michael Rezendes—the company was an ideal fit for a movie with an important message about environmental justice.

-Screenwriter Matthew Michael Carnahan on board
+Screenwriter Matthew Michael Carnahan is on board

 Screenwriter Matthew Michael Carnahan, who had previously penned the gripping real-life drama Deepwater Horizon for Participant, was hired to adapt Bilott’s story for the screen.